Doctor of Philosophy in SociologyMajor: SOCI

 NOTE: Students may be allowed to take and count toward degree requirements (a) up to six hours of course work outside the department, and/or (b) up to three hours of course work at the 500-level, but neither may be done without the prior approval of the Director of Graduate Studies.

 The internship will require students to secure a one-semester placement at a governmental, non-governmental, non-profit, charitable, or private organization, agreed upon by the student and her or his major advisor.
-Students who have earned 6 or more credit hours of C+ or lower may not begin or complete an internship placement.
-Further, the internship may not be started until students have passed all of the required methods courses with a grade of B- or higher.
+The internship may not be started until students have passed all of the required methods courses with a grade of B or higher.
 Under supervision of the chair of the internship committee, the student will conduct research for the organization in areas such as policy analysis, population need, or social problems on an issue agreed upon, in writing, by an authorized representative of the organization, the internship committee chair, and the student.
 The specific duties and responsibilities, a plan of research, and an outline of what the research report will encompass shall be written into the contract.
 The internship may consist of secondary analysis of data or the collection and analysis of original data.

 The internship report will consist of the following sections: I. Summary of the Topic Being Researched, Purpose of the Research, Research Questions and/or Hypotheses, Summary of Assumptions and Concepts; II.
 Research Methods; III.
 Findings; IV.
 Summary and Conclusions or Recommendations.
 Before the report is submitted to the organization, it will be subject to a defense internal to the department, in which the student will present his or her research and respond to questions and criticisms by members of an internship committee.
 The committee will consist of three members of the graduate faculty from the Department of Sociology at UofL.
 The internship will be required of all Ph.D. students, including those who have completed a Practicum Report as part of the requirements of an M.A. in Sociology at the University of Louisville.
 (Note: For repeated courses, only the new grade counts.)
 The Director of Graduate Studies will oversee the internship component of the program.
 Each student’s mentor will supervise the internship.
 Students who receive stipends from the host agency will not be eligible for university funding.